eval-protocol/python-sdk/eval_protocol/trainable_gepa_design.md

   - After GEPA integration works for AIME:
     - Decide on the canonical way to treat GEPA’s `run_dir` and/or additional artifacts for tuned prompts.
     - Optionally add a small helper that knows how to “run evaluation once with best GEPA candidate” for CI workflows.

+future:

+this is how gepa defines eval:

+def metric(
+    gold: Example,
+    pred: Prediction,
+    trace: Optional[DSPyTrace] = None,
+    pred_name: Optional[str] = None,
+    pred_trace: Optional[DSPyTrace] = None,
+) -> float | ScoreWithFeedback:
+    """
+    This function is called with the following arguments:
+    - gold: The gold example.
+    - pred: The predicted output.
+    - trace: Optional.
+The trace of the program's execution.
+    - pred_name: Optional.
+The name of the target predictor currently being optimized by GEPA, for which the feedback is being requested.
+    - pred_trace: Optional.
+The trace of the target predictor's execution GEPA is seeking feedback for.

+    Note the `pred_name` and `pred_trace` arguments.
+During optimization, GEPA will call the metric to obtain feedback for individual predictors being optimized.
+GEPA provides the name of the predictor in `pred_name` and the sub-trace (of the trace) corresponding to the predictor in `pred_trace`.
+    If available at the predictor level, the metric should return {'score': float, 'feedback': str} corresponding to the predictor.
+    If not available at the predictor level, the metric can also return a text feedback at the program level (using just the gold, pred and trace).
+    If no feedback is returned, GEPA will use a simple text feedback consisting of just the score: f"This trajectory got a score of {score}."
+    """
+    ...

+ideally generic way to turn evaluation_test into this.